 V. A better understanding of your Target Customers’ Needs

 What topics are really relevant to your audience?
 Which topics are less interesting to people?
 Where do people drop off, and which pieces do they particularly enjoy consuming?
 By regularly reviewing your content performance, you’ll gain valuable insights to develop an ever better understanding of your audience’s needs and to tweak both content and products accordingly.
+Before you even start generating possible content ideas, you should try to get as precise a picture as possible of your specific customers, their goals, wishes and needs.
+Personas are particularly helpful for this purpose: they provide important guidance and orientation for tailoring your marketing planning as precisely as possible to the clients you want to address.
+You can use our B2B Buyer Persona Template for this purpose.

 Excursion: Customer Journey in B2B